 In compliance with Fla.
-Stat. § 787.06(13), this affidavit must be completed by an officer or
+Stat. § 787.06(13), this affidavit must be completed by an officer or representative of a nongovernmental entity that is executing, renewing, or extending a contract with Hernando County or any of its subordinate units (the "Governmental Entity").

-- entative of a nongovernmental entity that is executing, renewing, or extending a contract with ndo County or any of its subordinate units (the "Governmental Entity").
-1. My name is Jonathan Burgiel and I am over eighteen years of age.
-The following information is given from my own personal knowledge.
-2. I am an officer or representative with Tetra Tech, Inc. , a non-governmental entity (the "Nongovernmental Entity").
-I am authorized to provide this affidavit on behalf of Nongovernmental Entity.
-3. Neither Nongovernmental Entity, nor any of its subsidiaries or affiliates, uses coercion for labor or services , as such italicized terms are defined in Fla.
-Stat. § 787.06, as it may be amended from time to time.
-4. If, at any time in the future, Nongovernmental Entity does use coercion for labor or services, Nongovernmental Entity will immediately notify Governmental Entity and no contracts may be executed, renewed, or extended between the parties.
-5. This declaration is made pursuant to Fla, Stat. § 92.525.
-I understand that making a false statement that I have read the foregoing Anti-Human Trafficking Affidavit and that the facts stated in it are true.
+- 1. My name is Jon Hoyle and I am over eighteen years of age.
+The following information is given from my own personal knowledge. - 2.
+I am an officer or representative with Thompson Consulting Services, LLC, a nongovernmental entity (the "Nongovernmental Entity").
+I am authorized to provide this affidavit on behalf of Nongovernmental Entity. - 3.
+Neither Nongovernmental Entity, nor any of its subsidiaries or affiliates, uses coercion for labor or services, as such italicized terms are defined in Fla.
+Stat. § 787.06, as it may be amended from time to time. - 4.
+If, at any time in the future, Nongovernmental Entity does use coercion for labor or services, Nongovernmental Entity will immediately notify Governmental Entity and no contracts may be executed, renewed, or extended between the parties. - 5.
+This declaration is made pursuant to Fla, Stat. § 92.525.
+I understand that making a false statement in this declaration may subject me to criminal penalties.

+Under penalties of perjury, I Jon Hoyle , declare that I have read the foregoing Anti-Human Trafficking Affidavit and that the facts stated in it are true.